Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    * `comment`: Comments only."
    "description","string","Rule description text.
 Up to 500 characters."
    "description_html?","string","Same as `description` but HTML formatted.

    This field won't exist if `description` is empty."
    "short_name","string","Short description.
 Up to 100 characters."
    "violation_reason","string","Violation reason text.
 Up to 100 characters.

-   Matches `short_name` if left empty in the UI.
+   Value matches `short_name` if left empty in the UI.
 It's unfortunately not possible to tell if this field is empty through the API."
    "created_utc","float","Unix timestamp of when the rule was created.
 Always a whole number."

 |